New South Wales - Apprehended Violence Orders

 On the day the violent person comes to court you need to come as well and tell the court why you want the order.
 You must tell the magistrate in court that you are afraid of the violent person and point to particular acts of violence and/or threats of violence that have happened that make you afraid this person will be violent to you in the future.

 The order the magistrate makes will vary depending on your circumstances.
-It may say that the violent person must not:
+Three conditions will always be included.
+These conditions prohibit the following behaviour:

 The order can be written to suit your situation.